 - Two new laboratory activities in Unit D (Energy) on electric motors and generators, magnetic fields, and electromagnetism

 Donna Markey, a science teacher at Vista Magnet Middle School in Vista, California, is one of two middle level recipients of the 2012 PASCO STEM Educator Award, sponsored by PASCO scientific that honors K–12 STEM educators who implement innovative, inquiry-based, technology-infused STEM programs.
 Donna has been a long time user, contributor, and developer of many SEPUP curricula.
-Everyone at SEPUP and LAB-AIDS would like to congratulate Donna on this magnificent achievement.
+Everyone at SEPUP and Lab-Aids would like to congratulate Donna on this magnificent achievement.

 To read the full article announcing this award and many others, please click here.

 The Hydrogen Technology and Energy Curriculum (HyTEC) project has developed and field-tested a high school chemistry module titled, Investigating Alternative Energy: Hydrogen & Fuel Cells.
-This module is currently available and was developed by SEPUP in collaboration with the Schatz Energy Research Center (SERC) at Humboldt State University, and is published by LAB-AIDS, Inc. The new curriculum is based on SEPUP's issue-oriented and inquiry-based approaches to science teaching and learning.
+This module is currently available and was developed by SEPUP in collaboration with the Schatz Energy Research Center (SERC) at Humboldt State University, and is published by Lab-Aids.
+The new curriculum is based on SEPUP's issue-oriented and inquiry-based approaches to science teaching and learning.
 In a sequence of six high school classroom activities, students are introduced to hydrogen and fuel cells in the context of energy for transportation.
 This sequence of activities addresses National Science Education Standards and state science standards related to topics such as energy transformations, energy efficiency, chemical reactions, oxidation-reduction, stoichiometry, and societal perspectives on energy issues.
 We would like to thank the U.S. Department of Energy and the Alameda-Contra Costa Transit District for their support of this project.
 Click here for more info.

 What’s new in SEPUP’s latest high school course?
 Science and Global Issues: Biology includes all of the support for students and teachers found in the SEPUP middle school programs, plus some new features appropriate for high school science.
 Key features of the program are outlined below.